 The real problem is that while we used to believe vitamin D was chiefly responsible for the health and protection of our bones, we have now learned that vitamin D deficiency causes many deadly problems.
 Researchers believe this is because vitamin D is so crucial for all kinds of cellular functions in the body.

 Indeed, vitamin D deficiency is now believed to be linked to a wide range of health problems, including:

-Type 2 diabetes, insulin resistance, and metabolic syndrome
+Type 2 diabetes, insulin resistance, and metabolic syndrome5

-Cognitive impairment in older adults and increased risk of dementia
+Cognitive impairment in older adults and increased risk of dementia9

 What is the cause of such widespread vitamin D deficiency?